 Available contraceptive options include:

-You may also be a good candidate for non-hormonal IUDs, which use copper to cause scar tissue in your fallopian tubes, preventing the egg from meeting the sperm.
-Copper also paralyzes sperm to prevent fertilization.
+You may also be a good candidate for non-hormonal IUDs, which use copper to prevent the egg from meeting the sperm.
+Copper paralyzes sperm to prevent fertilization.

 Many factors influence which birth control is best for you.
 The Southwest Family Physicians medical team will review your medical history and your plans for a family before discussing your options for contraceptives.